awsdocs/amazon-lookoutmetrics-developer-guide/docs-source/detectors-setup.md

 # Setting up a detector<a name="detectors-setup"></a>

 When you create a detector, you configure just a name, description, and interval\.
-You can then add a dataset and notifications and activate the detector to start finding anomalies\.
+You can then add a dataset and notifications and activate the detector to start learning and finding anomalies\.

+When you activate a detector, it starts analyzing data and learns to identify anomalies by identifying patterns between metrics\.
+The learning process can take up to two days\.
+During this time, the detector's status is **Initializing**\.

 **To create a detector**